ndwarshuis/org-ml/README.md

 #### om-elem-build-underline `(&key post-blank &rest objs)`

-Build a underline object with `objs` as contents.
+Build a underline object with `objs` as children.

 The following properties are settable: